B1Z0N/nevermindybot/README.md

 # Todo

 1. Docker
-2. Localization at least to russian
+2. Localization to a lot of languages.
-3. Spam protection
+3. Spam protection.

+For others possible addons, see open issues.

 # PS